semuxproject/semux-core/README.md

 1. Download and install [Java SE Runtime Environment 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html);
 2. Download the [Latest Release](https://github.com/semuxproject/semux/releases) and unpack it to a desired directory;
 3. Run ``semux.bat`` if you're on Windows; or run ``./semux.sh`` if you're on Linux or macOS.
-Be sure that your computer time is properly synchronized.
+Be sure that your system date and time is properly synchronized.
-4. *(Windows user) You may also need to download Microsoft Visual C++ 2010 Redistributable Package.*
+4. *(Windows user) You may also need to install Microsoft Visual C++ 2010 Redistributable Package.*
     - [32-bit](http://www.microsoft.com/en-us/download/details.aspx?id=5555)
     - [64-bit](https://www.microsoft.com/en-us/download/details.aspx?id=14632)